dsoellinger/IBCC-Lecture-Notes/5_Image_Registration.md

 ### Goal

-Let' say that we have to images (e.g. images of a human brain).
+Let' say that we have two images (e.g. images of a human brain).
 We now want to find a transformation T that maps image A to image B.

-For instance, this comes in handy if we have an annotated brain ATLAS and a set of new images which are not annotated.
-By finding the right transformation we can easily annotated the new images.
+For instance, let's assume that we have an annotated brain ATLAS and a set of new images which are not annotated.
+By finding the right transformation we can easily annotate the new images.

 **Note:** An ATLAS is typically not constructed from a single patient only.
 Instead images of multiple patients of a certain age group get averaged.